higlass/higlass/docs/track_types.rst

 ``fillColor``
     Default color for any mode

-Here is an example snippet
+Here is an example snippet.
+Used if the other options aren't set.

 .. code-block:: javascript